 The applicant must complete each section of this form and initial each page before uploading it to the application.
 Failure to complete a section will result in the application being deemed incomplete.
 Instructions to the applicant appear in italics.
-Please note that submission of information that is "misleading, incorrect, false, or fraudulent" is grounds for denial of an application for a license pursuant to 935 CMR 500.400(1). , (insert name) attest as an authorized representative of (insert name of applicant) that the applicant has complied with the requirements of 935 CMR 500 and the guidance for licensed applicants on community outreach, as detailed below.
-1. The Community Outreach Meeting was held on HOKI 2.
-A copy of a notice of the time, place, and subject matter of the meeting, including the proposed address of the Marijuana Establishment, was published in a newspaper of general circulation in the city or town on Acopy of the newspaper notice is attached as Attachment A (please (insert date), which was at least seven calendar clearly label the newspaper notice in the upper right hand corner as Attachment A and upload it as part of this document).
-3. A copy of the meeting notice was also filed on April 2, 2018 (insert date) with the city or town clerk, the planning board, the contracting authority for the municipality, and local licensing authority for the adult use of marijuana, if applicable.
-A copy of the municipal notice is attached as Attachment B (please clearly label the municipal notice in the upper right-hand corner as Attachment B and upload it as part of this document).
-4. Notice of the time, place and subject matter of the meeting, including the proposed address of the Marijuana Establishment, was mailed on MO(1) 3 12018 (insert date), which was at least seven calendar days prior to the community outreach meeting to abutters of the proposed address of the Marijuana Establishment, and residents within 300 feet of the property line of the petitioner as they appear on the most recent applicable tax list, notwithstanding that the land of any such owner is located in another city or town.
-A copy of one of the notices sent to abutters and parties of interest as described in this section is attached as Attachment C (please clearly label the municipal notice in the upper right hand corner as Attachment C and upload it as part of this document; please only include a copy of one notice and please black out the name and the address of the addressee).
+Please note that submission of information that is "misleading, incorrect, false, or fraudulent" is grounds for denial of an application for a license pursuant to 935 CMR 500.400(1).

+I, Jane Hawman , (insert name) attest as an aut horized representative of (insert name of applicant) that the appl icant has complied with the ements of 935 CMR 500 and below. and the guidance for licensed applicants on community outreach, as 1.
+The Community Outread ch Meeting was held on April 11, 2018 (insert date).
+2. address of the Marijuana city or town on April 4, days prior to the meeting g.
+A copy of the newspaper notice is attacher per notice in the upper right hand corner a aper of general circulation in the ch was at least seven calendar ed as Attachment A (please 3. city or town clerk, the pl licensing authority for th attached as Attachment otice was also filed on April 2, 2018 lanning board, the contracting authority for ne adult use of marijuana, if applicable.
+A ce B (please clearly label the municipal notice and upload it as part of this document). the municipality, and local copy of the municipal notice is 4.
+Marijuana Establishmen least seven calendar day address of the Marijuana petitioner as they appear any such owner is locate parties of interest as desc e and subject matter of the meeting, including the transfer of the meeting, including the transfer of the community outreach meeting a Establishment, and residents within 300 for on the most recent applicable tax list, not the transfer of the transfer of the most recent applicable tax list, not the transfer of the meeting, including the transfer of the transfer of the meeting, including the transfer of the meeting at the transfer of the transf (insert date), which was at to abutters of the proposed eet of the property line of the withstanding that the land of f the notices sent to abutters and nent C (please clearly label the document; please only include a copy of one notice and please black out the name and the address of the addressee).